Auguste Chapuis

 was a student with César Franck.
 The rue Auguste-Chapuis in the 20th arrondissement of Paris was named after him when he died in 1933.

 He was awarded the Prix Rossini in 1886 for Les Jardins d'Armide on a libretto by the playwright Émile Moreau.

 In 1894, he succeeded Adolphe Danhauser as head of the municipal orphéon of Paris.

+Two scores were dedicated to him, one by Jacques Charlot, Chanson (1910), for piano, and the other one by Samuel Rousseau, 12 Pièces for organ.